MSCS Online Frequently Asked Questions

 For students with a BS degree in fields other than Computer Science or Computer Engineering, we offer an online preparatory program consisting of four courses in computer science fundamentals.
 This preparatory program is fully online and may be finished within one year.
-You may find more about this preparatory program at http://www.umassd.edu/engineering/cis/mscsonlinepreparatoryprogram/
+Learn more about the preparatory program

 Q: Is there a pathway leading to this program for people who have not been officially admitted into this program?

 Yes, there are two ways you may prepare yourself for this program before official admission.